 From here, you'll be able to roll the blinds back up and wind the blinds around the blinds' tube.
 You'll be able to reinstall the blinds again onto the brackets.
 To make sure the blinds are correctly tightened, pull down the shade and tug the blinds.
 If they retract, that means they're properly tightened.

 How To Fix Uncoiled Springs

-All you have to do is stand on a stepladder, grasp the top of the shade and remove the brackets.
+To fix an uncoiled spring. all you have to do is stand on a stepladder, grasp the top of the shade and remove the brackets.
 Afterward unroll the shade halfway and grab the end of the shade to find the flat pin.
 Once you grasp the pin, grab your pliers and turn the pin clockwise.
 When you feel the tension, stop turning and allow the latch to hook back into the ratchet mechanism.
 Once you do this, set the shade back into the brackets.
 Make sure you pull the shade down, so you can check the tension.